flot/flot/docs/API.md

     ```function (plot, width, height)```

     The resize hook is used to be notified after the plot was resized.

+ - clickHoverFindNearby   [phase 7]
+     ```function (canvasX, canvasY, seriesFilter, distance)```

+    The clickHoverFindNearby hook is used to extend the hover and click events.
+It will be called whenever an attempt to determine if an item has been hovered over or clicked on happens.
+You are expected to provide an item or null in return depending on if an item is being hovered over.

+    canvasX and canvasY are the plot-space coordinates that are being hovered over.
+Being in plot-space and not canvas-space, these may be negative as the plot generally does not take up the whole canvas.

+    seriesFilter is a function to determine if the series should be checked.

+    radius is the base distance from an item that you should use as an area to search in if you aren't searching in strict bounds

+    computeDistance is a function to utilize to compute the distance from the cursor.
+It may not be provided, so you will still need to provide your own distance calculation

+    items is an array you should push your found items into.
+It is unsorted and may hold items from any other plugin or flot's base calculation.

+    The item to be returned should have the following:

+    datapoint - The specific bit of information hovered over

+    dataindex - The index of the passed in datapoint in a series

+    series - The information about the series that was hovered over

+    seriesindex - The index of the series hovered over

+    distance - Distance, in pixels, between the item and cursor.
+               If distance is returned as undefined, the item will be treated as "infinite" distance, and will not be chosen instead of an item with a distance returned

+    Distance is added here to the items previously returned from 'findNearbyItem' so that we can decide which item should be returned as 'item' to 'plothover' and 'plotclick' events

  - shutdown  [phase 8]